ntthduong/bank-loan-analysis/README.md

 ## 2. Business Questions

-This dashboard was designed to answer the following questions:
+The dashboard was designed to answer the following business questions:

 - How many loan applications were received?
 - What is the total funded amount?